Resolution Playbooks

 Does GenticFlow close every ticket covered by a playbook?

-No. The matrix shows each remediation playbook and its boundary.
+No. The matrix shows each resolution playbook and its boundary.
 Routine, low-risk cases can close end to end.
 Risky, ambiguous, server-side, physical, security, or policy-owned cases escalate with diagnostic evidence.

 The diagnostic must identify a supported action, the action must be allow-listed for that playbook and operating system, the risk must fit policy, and post-action verification must prove the fix worked.